jina-ai/jina/docs/docarray-v2.md

 ```

-## Compatible Features
+## Compatible features

-Jina is working to offer full compatibility of the Jina framework with the power of the new DocArray version.
+Jina is working to offer full compatibility with the new DocArray version.

-At this moment, these are the features supported if the APIs described in the previous sections are used.
+At present, these features are supported if you use the APIs described in the previous sections.

 - All the features offered by {ref}`Deployment <deployment>` where a single Executor is served and {ref}`scaled <scale-out>`.
-This support includes the usage of both
+This includes both
-HTTP and gRPC protocols and the usage of both of them at the same type.
+HTTP and gRPC protocols, and both of them at the same type.

-- When combining multiple Deployments in a pipeline using a {ref}`Flow <flow-cookbook>`, multiple limitations exist at this moment:
+- When combining multiple Deployments in a pipeline using a {ref}`Flow <flow-cookbook>`, there are currently several limitations:

     - Only gRPC protocol is supported.
     - Only linear Flows are supported, no topologies using bifurcations can be used at the moment.